stamby/easy-pete-bot/README.md

 - [See the guide](https://bot.molteni.im)
 - [Join our community](https://discord.gg/VkvRqrv)

-## How to run
+## How to test

-Define all tokens under a file that should be called `environment.sh` with the following variables:
+Create a file called `environment.sh` with the following variables defined in it:

 - DB_NAME
 - DB_PASSWORD